 15. Stanford Medicine Clinical Excellence Center: Health Well

 How could a workplace program recharge intellectual, collegial, and physical needs in a technologically advanced and healthful environment?
 Working with Stanford Medicine to answer this question for its 400 faculty and 340 staff, we developed a vision centered on a building as a service-oriented concierge model.
-This would be a well-serviced and highly responsive building that delivers “what they need when they need it” and leaves its users feeling rejuvenated when they depart.
-The emphasis on service garnered broad support, as it offered faculty time-saving resources to enhance their professional performance and improve their personal well being.
-The vision was translated into a flexible programmatic "kit-of-parts" that utilizes space efficiently to create the shared amenities.
-The flexibility of the model would enable 10 distinct departments to easily customize it to their needs and adapt it over time.
+This would be a well-serviced and highly responsive building that delivers "what they need when they need it" and leaves its users feeling rejuvenated when they depart.
+The emphasis on service garnered broad support, as it offered faculty time-saving resources to enhance their professional performance and improve their well-being.
+The vision translated into a flexible programmatic "kit-of-parts" that utilizes space efficiently to create shared amenities.
+The model's flexibility would enable ten distinct departments to easily customize it to their needs and adapt it over time.

 16. REACHE: Knowledge Intersections

 In 2010, we started collaborating with the US Office of Naval Research to address the Navy’s need to better position its physical assets for success across local culture, environment, and energy requirements.
-We developed the REACHE program (Renewable Energy Architecture for Cultural and Human Environments), which began with research into the various ways Culture, Architecture, and Environment impact each other.
+We developed the REACHE program (Renewable Energy Architecture for Cultural and Human Environments), which began with research into how culture, architecture, and environment impact each other.
 The program then progressed into a series of field studies in the Philippines and Hawaii, investigating the extent to which these impacts manifested themselves in the real world.
 The data collected during these field studies was stored in a longitudinal data management system developed by MKThink.
 It continues to be used today in projects across MKThink’s portfolio, providing a multi-dimensional look into the performance of facilities across many different environments and cultures.